wp-plugins/clickbank-niche-storefronts/readme.txt

    In short, there is no further maintenance/actions needed from your side with our plugin.
    You just install and forget.
 We do take care of every thing.

 3. **Clickbank.com&reg;** often changes it's marketplace data XML feed structure.
-With our our plugin, Clickbank changes will never affect your storefront as you share our IMPROVED XML feed rather than using clickbank's XML feed.
+With our plugin, Clickbank's changes will never affect your storefront as you share our IMPROVED central XML feed rather than using clickbank's XML feed directly.
-   We make sure that when ever a change is made by Clickbank, our central XML feed is too updated according to that structure.
+   We make sure that when ever a change is made by Clickbank, our central XML feed is too updated according to that structure and so yours too.

 4. We are the only site that provides product image cover of each products in your storefront.